ParkerLab/ataqv/README.rst

 * reads mapping to autosomal or mitochondrial references
 * the ratio of short to mononucleosomal fragment counts
 * mapping quality
-* various kinds of problematic reads
+* various kinds of problematic alignments

 If you also have a file of peaks called on your data, that file can be examined to report read coverage of the peaks.